• Skip to primary navigation

 The glaze is what makes these scones stand out from other pumpkin scones.
 The glaze is sweetened with powdered sugar, vanilla bean paste, and white miso.
 The white miso adds an umami flavor that enhances the sweetness in the scones and glaze.

 This easy scones recipe is spiced with pumpkin pie spice and cinnamon for a warm medley of flavors.
-Pumpkin spice is a blend of ground cinnamon, nutmeg, ginger, cloves, and allspice.
-We add extra cinnamon for a sweet and woody autumnal flavor.
+We add extra cinnamon for an extra sweet and woody autumnal flavor.

 • Flavor - Each bite of these scones is full of natural pumpkin flavor and fall spices, like cinnamon, nutmeg, and cloves.
 The miso vanilla glaze is the perfect addition of sweet and umami flavors.